CON # CE

 Type: Conservation of European Biodiversity

-Our vision is for every zoo and aquarium in Europe to actively contribute to the survival of endangered native species, playing a key role in habitat restoration, species reintroduction, and public education.
-Through partnerships, education, and action, we want to make European zoos and aquariums centers of innovation in conservation, inspiring others to join the fight for European wildlife.
+We envision a future where every zoo and aquarium in Europe plays an active role in preserving endangered native species—engaging in habitat restoration, species reintroduction, and public education.
+Through partnerships, education, and action, we seek to transform these institutions into centers of conservation innovation, inspiring broader efforts to protect European biodiversity.

 More information can be found on the official project website: LINK.